 Both pumps have large oil separators mounted above the pump stator.
 The oil separator changes the direction of the gas stream exhausting through the outlet valves.
 When the gas stream changes direction, most of the oil droplets or mist come in contact with the plates of the separator and stick to them.
 Once the oil accumulates on the plates it will drain back down into the oil reservoir.
 These days, due to environmental rules, most installations will also install an oil mist filter to catch the fine oil mist which remains in the gas stream.

 There are certainly other minor differences between the two designs, but the ones mentioned are the most striking when reading the pump literature.

 Why it remains a popular design

 This design of vacuum pump, whether triplex or simplex, has been in the North American marketplace for many years.
-The performance and longevity is well known and spare parts are readily available.
-For many relatively clean applications it is an economical pump and easy to service on-site without having to move it.
-In dirty applications the time between oil changes can be extended by using an external oil filtration system.
+The performance and longevity are well known and spare parts are readily available.
+For many relatively clean applications, it is an economical pump and easy to service on-site without having to move it.
+In dirty applications, the time between oil changes can be extended by using an external oil filtration system.
 Filter elements can be selected to suit the specific contaminants.